Brushfam/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 offset with the storage key of the logic unit, or you can use the same approach again and split logic into more units.

-With this approach, you can order your units as you wish.
-You can add/remove/swap logic units and don't worry about storage layout because each logic unit will have its space in the blockchain's storage.
-If storage keys are unique, those spaces don't overlap.
+Remember to use unique storage keys so the storage spaces don't overlap.

 OpenBrush provides [`openbrush::storage_item`](https://github.com/727-Ventures/openbrush-contracts/blob/main/lang/macro/src/lib.rs#L447)
-attribute macro that implements some of the required traits with specified storage key(storage key is required input argument to macro).
-This way, macro will automatically generate storage keys for all fields in the structure, that are marked as `#[lazy]` or they are `Mapping`/`MultiMapping`.
+attribute macro that implements the required traits for a struct, as well as automatically generating unqiue storage keys for each of the struct's  fields which are either marked as `#[lazy]` or are of type `Mapping`/`MultiMapping`.
 You can access those storage keys as consts in the generated code.
-The format of the storage key is `STORAGE_KEY_{storage_key}_{field_name}`, where `storage_key` and `field_name` are uppercase.
+The format of the storage key is `STORAGE_KEY_{struct_name}_{field_name}`, where `struct_name` and `field_name` are uppercase.

 > **Note**: Each logic unit should have a unique storage key.
 The storage key should be used only once in the contract.